Applying for a License

 What is examination waiver?

 Passing a trade examination is one of the requirements necessary to be approved for a contractor's license.
 A trade examination helps the Registrar of Contractors assess whether an applicant has the knowledge required to perform the type of work authorized by a license.
-However, pursuant to R4-9-106(E) the Registrar may decide to waive the trade exam requirement under specific circumstances.
+However, pursuant to R4-9-106(E) the Registrar may waive the trade exam requirement if the qualifying party is currently or has previously been a qualifying party for a licensee in this state or another state in the same classification, or a comparable classification as determined by the Registrar, within the preceding five years.

 * The AZ SRE Statutes and Rules Exam cannot be waived because it has reference to Arizona specific statutes and rules.